basegpu/hiring-challenge-fs-ts/README.md

 1. Single page application with streamlit
 2. data is loaded into memory
 3. dropdowns with checkboxes for assets and signals
+4. map of assets (and colored by selected signals)
-4. plotly chart with time series
+5. plotly chart with time series
-5. export button
+6. export button

 ## Improvements